Who is this Carving Fool?

 commissions from working adults who paid me in money!

 In addition to art, I am also interested in music, especially classical music (Joseph Haydn is my favorite) and jazz.
 I have played the piano since I was eight and enjoy arranging my favorite popular songs.
 I enjoy regular exercise and gardening, as well as reading Westerns, humorous novels, and history books.
 I have been married for 37 years to the lovely and gracious Pamela (Bender) Hoesman, who is now the director of the Birchard Public Library in Fremont, Ohio.
 We have two grown daughters.
-Laura, who is fluent in German, is studying at the University of Toledo to become a middle school teacher.
-Ann lives in Tucson, Arizona and also travels the world, most recently to Columbia and other assorted South American countries.
-Understandably, I often have trouble keeping up with them.
+Laura teaches German and some other stuff at Norwalk St. Paul School.
+Ann lives and works in Tucson, Arizona, and also travels the world, most recently to Columbia and other assorted South American countries.
+I have trouble keeping up with her.